-Alumni were given a heads up about the possibility of closure, so this didn’t come as a surprise for most of us.
+They gave alumni a heads up about the possibility of closure, so this didn’t come as a surprise for most of us.
 But like the death of a loved one, even though you know it’s coming, when it arrives, we still feel the intense grief.

 I didn’t know that this institution was going to be my mentor, parent, and family.
-I had no idea what to expect from the college experience – I was naïve, and MacMurray took me under her wing and nurtured me in every way possible.
+I had no idea what to expect from the college experience–I was naïve, and MacMurray took me under her wing and nurtured me in every way possible.

 You need friends to laugh and cry with?
 Done.

 You need classes that stretch your belief system and comfort zones?
 Covered.